-This exhibition has been realised through a unique joint venture between the Glyptotek and the internationally renowned art museum, the Calouste Gulbenkian Museum in Lisbon.
-The two museums share the fact that they were each founded by a collector with a tremendous passion precisely for figurative sculpture and its capacity to tell the great stories of humanity.
+This exhibition has been realised through a unique collaboration between the Glyptotek and the internationally famous art museum, Museu Calouste Gulbenkian in Lisbon.